Admissions Guidelines and Overview

 - Grades 11-12 - 20 students, one teacher

 All students from Grade 1-9 are required to learn Arabic as per the UAE Ministry of Education by-laws.
 Classes are differentiated for native and non-native speakers and the programs incorporate the Ministry of Education syllabus within the curriculum.
 GWA-Dubai believes that an early start in Arabic is beneficial and therefore begins its Arabic instruction a year early in KG2.

 As an additional requirement, students who are registered with a passport from one of the Arab countries listed below are required by law to attend Arabic A for native speakers until the end of Grade 12.
 Students who are not fluent in Arabic and are from an identified Arabic country may take Arabic B after KHDA approval.

 UAE, Egypt, Saudi Arabia, Kuwait, Qatar, Syria, Bahrain, Iraq, Yemen, Oman, Mauritania, Libya, Lebanon, Palestine, Jordan, Tunisia, Algeria, Morocco, Sudan, Somalia, Djibouti and Union of the Comoros.

 Islamic Education Requirement

-In accordance with the UAE Ministry of Education by-laws, students who are Muslim (as identified on their passport or during the admissions process via the “religion” option) must take Islamic Education until the end of Grade 12.
-Students may take Islamic A (in Arabic) or Islamic B (in English) based on their passport nationality.
+In accordance with the UAE Ministry of Education by-laws, students who are Muslim (as identified on their passport or during the admissions process via the “religion” option) must take Islamic Education from Grade 1 to the end of Grade 12.
+Students may take Islamic A (in Arabic) or Islamic B (in English) regardless of their nationality based on their Arabic language proficiency.
 The Islamic A and B courses incorporate the Ministry of Education syllabus for Islamic Education within the curriculum.